MediaComem/comem-archioweb/subjects/npm/README.md

 ### Importing ECMAScript Modules

-As was mentionned during the presentation on Node, we will be using ECMAScript modules during this course.
+As was mentioned during the presentation on Node, we will be using ECMAScript modules during this course.

-In your `package.json`, add the following property:
+If you answered `commonjs` to `npm init` (or have an older project), change the `type` property of your `package.json`:

 ```json
 {